Women in Mexico: Maya

 Although the majority of these women had few political responsibilities, these women were vital to the political fabric of the state.
 Elite women enjoyed a high status within their society and were sometimes rulers of city states.
-Among a handful of female rulers were Lady Ahpo-Katum of Piedras Negras and Lady Apho-He of Palenque.
+Among a handful of female rulers were Lady Ahpo-Katum of Piedras Negras, and Lady Apho-He of Palenque.
 Although women had little political influence, Mayan glyph data include many scenes with a female participating in various public activities and genealogies trace male rulers' right to power through female members of their family.

 Women could not own or inherit land.
-They owned what could be termed feminine goods which included household objects, domestic animals, beehives, and their own clothing.
-Women could bequeath their property, but it was gender specific and was usually not of much value.
+They owned what were considered 'feminine goods', which included household objects, domestic animals, beehives, and their own clothing.
+Women could bequeath their property, but it was gender specific and was usually not of much financial value.

 Aztec

 The term 'Aztec' refers to certain ethnic groups of central Mexico, particularly those groups who spoke the Náhuatl language and who dominated large parts of Mesoamerica from the 1300 A.D. to 1500 A.D.
-Women within Aztec society were groomed from birth to be wives and mothers and to produce tribute goods that each household owed.
+Women within Aztec society were prepared from birth to be wives and mothers and to produce tribute goods that each household owed.
 Each girl was given small spindles and shuttles to symbolize her future role in household production.
 Her umbilical cord was buried near the fireplace of her house in the hope that she would be a good keeper of the home.

 Growing up, unmarried girls were expected to be virgins and were closely chaperoned to ensure their virginity stayed intact until their marriage.
-Girls were married soon after reaching puberty as marriage was the ideal state for women.
+Girls were married soon after reaching puberty as marriage was considered the ideal state for women.
 It is estimated that as many as ninety-five percent of indigenous women were married.
 Couples were expected to stay together, however Aztec society did recognize divorce, with each partner retaining their own property brought into the marriage after divorce.

 Similar to Mayan society, Aztec noblewomen had little choice in their marriage as it was a matter of state policy to create alliances.
 In regards to inheritance and property rights, Aztec women were severely limited.
 Although women were allowed to inherit property, their rights to it were more to usage rights.
 Property given to children was much freeing where it could be bequeathed or sold.